Utah Transit Authority: History

+Services

 Bus service

 Ski Buses at Snowbird Ski Area.

-UTA currently offers over 120 bus routes within its operational area.
+The Utah Transit Authority (UTA) operates fixed-route bus service throughout its six-county service area along the Wasatch Front.
+UTA's January 2026 Fast Facts listed 89 bus routes serving approximately 5,523 stops.
+The bus network includes local, express, seasonal ski, flexible-route, and bus rapid transit services.
 Most of these routes provide regular transportation throughout the day, while many are primarily commuter routes.
 Some are special services, such as ski routes that only operate seasonally.

-Current ski routes include route 972 (Brighton/Solitude/Midvale), route 994 (Alta/Snowbird/Sandy), Route 880 (Sundance/Provo), route 674 (Powder Mountain/Ogden), route 675 (Snowbasin/Ogden) and route 677 (Snowbasin/Layton).
-Occasionally, will also offer service for special events or extend service on certain days of the year such as New Year's Eve.
+Occasionally, the UTA will also offer service for special events or extend service on certain days of the year such as New Year's Eve.
 UTA regularly modifies or changes its bus routes, but whenever reasonably possible (other than temporary detours) limits the adjustments to Change Days.
 The majority of bus routes stay within the Ogden to Provo corridor, with limited service south to Santaquin, in Utah County, and north to Brigham City, in Box Elder County.
-Service to Santaquin is limited to one route, the 805, which is an Express bus to Utah Valley University.
-In Brigham City, Rt.
-630 connects Downtown Brigham City with the Ogden Transit Center.
-Rt.
-F638, (F stands for Flex route) runs around Brigham City approximately every hour from 8am-4pm every weekday, no weekend service.

 Bus rapid transit

 Utah Valley Express bus, showing the left side doors.

-The Utah Valley Express line operates between Provo Central station and Orem Central station via Brigham Young University and Utah Valley University, utilizing a dedicated busway across most of the route located in the center median of University Parkway, University Avenue, and East 700 North.
+The Utah Valley Express (UVX) line operates between Provo Central station and Orem Central station via Brigham Young University and Utah Valley University, utilizing a dedicated busway across most of the route located in the center median of University Parkway, University Avenue, and East 700 North.
 The line opened in August 2018 and uses 60-foot articulated buses with doors on both sides of the bus to load passengers from busway stations located in the center median.

-The Ogden Express line is a line between Ogden Central station and McKay-Dee Hospital, utilizing a dedicated busway that cuts through the campus of Weber State University and in the center median of Harrison Boulevard.
+The Ogden Express (OGX) line is a line between Ogden Central station and McKay-Dee Hospital, utilizing a dedicated busway that cuts through the campus of Weber State University and in the center median of Harrison Boulevard.
 On August 29, 2022, a short section of the line, entirely on the Weber State University busway opened.
 The rest of the line opened on August 20, 2023.
 The line uses 40-foot battery-electric buses.

+The Midvalley Express (MVX) line operates between Murray, Taylorsville, and West Valley, connecting to the TRAX Red and Blue lines in Murray and Green Line in West Valley.
+MVX includes a station at the Taylorsville campus of Salt Lake Community College.
+The line opened on Spring Change Day (April 12) 2026.
+MVX uses electric buses, and station shelters feature artwork inspired by local landscapes, people, and culture.

 UTA previously operated the 3500 South MAX line between Magna and the Millcreek TRAX station via West Valley City.
 The line was suspended in 2020 at the start of the COVID-19 pandemic and is now permanently discontinued.

-Free trolley service

-UTA Trolley on route 601 in Ogden.

-UTA has two bus routes that run trolley-replica buses, the 601, and 667, which serve Ogden, and Farmington (Lagoon amusement park), respectively.
-Service is free on these routes.
-All two routes run 30-minute service on weekdays, and 60-minute service on Saturdays.
-None of the two routes run on Sunday.